5l1v3r1/NeoRAT/README.md

-## Neo
+## NeoRAT
 Free, open-source remote access tool for Windows.

 ## Description
-Neo is a command to control server, accepting clients to connect, when connected you have the freedom to do anything & everything without the interference of suspicious windows, as a silent background process with the only intention being to serve whatever data requested, this can be a live feed of the clients desktop screen, webcam or listening in to their conversations.
-Neo can also be used as a botnet, running threaded custom scripts on every connected client simultaneously.
+NeoRAT is a command to control server, accepting clients to connect, when connected you have the freedom to do anything & everything without the interference of suspicious windows, as a silent background process with the only intention being to serve whatever data requested, this can be a live feed of the clients desktop screen, webcam or listening in to their conversations.
+NeoRAT can also be used as a botnet, running threaded custom scripts on every connected client simultaneously.

 ## Installation
-* git clone https://github.com/Alvin-22/Neo.git && cd Neo
+* git clone https://github.com/Alvin-22/NeoRAT.git && cd NeoRAT
 * pip install -r requirements.txt && pipwin install pyaudio

 #### **Command prompt 1**
-* cd Neo
+* cd NeoRAT
 * python server.py

 #### **Command prompt 2**
-* cd Neo
+* cd NeoRAT
 * python client.py

 ## EXE installation
 #### **Command prompt 1 (server install)**
-* cd Neo
+* cd NeoRAT
 * pyinstaller -F -i [server icon path] [server script path]

 #### **Command prompt 2 (client install)**
-* cd Neo
+* cd NeoRAT
 * pyinstaller -F -w -i [client icon path] [client script path]

 The difference between the EXE installations is that the client script is windowless (-w), becoming a background process operation without the interference of the user.